mitander/membank/docs/PERFORMANCE.md

-# Performance: Why CortexDB is Stupidly Fast
+# Performance: Why Membank is Stupidly Fast

 We didn't accidentally stumble into good performance.
 Every microsecond saved was a deliberate architectural choice.
 Here's what we're hitting in practice: